-Christopher Nolan’s hit film Inception is a lot of things, a science fiction action movie, a stylish heist film, a visceral and psychological thriller that can be quite a puzzle; it’s a maze without a solution.
+Christopher Nolan’s hit film Inception is a lot of things, a modern action movie with a novel, engaging science fiction premise, a classic heist film, a visceral and psychological thriller and mystery that is quite a puzzler.
+This stylish cousin to the Matrix is a maze without a solution.
 The film’s narrative takes you down the rabbit hole and the deeper you go, the less you’re sure about what’s real and what’s not.
-I have to confess in my most recent viewing of the film, during which I swore I would pay close enough attention to avoid getting confused I ended up no less confused than the first time I saw it and every subsequent viewing since.
+I have to confess in my most recent viewing of the film, during which I swore I would pay close enough attention to avoid getting confused I ended up no less perplexed than the first time I saw it and every subsequent viewing since.

 In case you are not familiar with this film, Inception is a 2010 science fiction film written, co-produced, and directed by Christopher Nolan.
-The film stars Leonardo Di Caprio as a professional thief who steals information by infiltrating the subconscious and is offered a chance to have his criminal history erased as payment for a seemingly impossible task: an “inception,” the implantation of another person’s idea into a target’s subconscious.
+The film stars Leonardo Di Caprio as a professional cyber thief who steals information by infiltrating the subconscious.
+He gets offered a chance to have his criminal history erased as payment for a seemingly impossible task: an “inception,” the implantation of another person’s idea into a target’s subconscious.
 The ensemble cast additionally includes Ken Watanabe, Joseph Gordon-Levitt, Marion Cotillard, Ellen Page, Tom Hardy, Dileep Rao, Cillian Murphy, Tom Berringer, and Michael Caine.

-Inception is visually amazing and repeatedly challenges the viewer to discern which way is up and filled with memorable scenes involving a succession of realities that are remarkably malleable.
+Inception is a visually remarkably fantastic film and repeatedly challenges the viewer to discern which way is up and filled with memorable scenes involving a succession of realities that are surprisingly malleable.
 Inception relies a lot on CGI effects, unique sets designed for the film, and some fantastic filmography to achieve its thrills while also propelling the plot.
 Some of the events that occur in this movie bear a strong resemblance to a classic Warner Bros cartoon where reality does not necessarily conform to the laws of physics.

 As the film progresses, it becomes more complex and challenges the viewer’s sense of what’s part of the dream and what isn’t.
 It’s a real puzzler and a roller coaster ride of scenarios as fluid as well, – a dream.